EventMobi/api-v1-doc-slate/source/index.html.md

 }
 ```

-In person profile or company logo, this uploaded picture can be used with the response filename (not url).
+In person profile or company logo, this uploaded image can be used with the responsed resource id (not url).